 2) granted to an outstanding full time McLaughlin College undergraduate student who has completed 90 credits; awarded to McLaughlin student with highest CGPA who meets the following additional criteria: history of participation in college activities and courses taken in at least one of the following areas: gender studies, child development, the role of mothers and fathers, attaining sexual identity ethics/or qualitative research methods.
 This scholarship was established through a bequest by and named after York graduate and former McLaughlin College course instructor Louise Yolles (MA'80).

-A shortlist will be prepared by the Office of the Master, McLaughlin College (and in alternate years by the Dept. of Anthropology) based on CGPA and history of college participation.
+A shortlist will be prepared by the Office of the College Head, McLaughlin College (and in alternate years by the Dept. of Anthropology) based on CGPA and history of college participation.
 Shortlisted candidates will be invited to submit a written statement.

 How to Interpret the Awards Search Results